 About Me

 I’m a devoted husband and father to an awesome family.
-For work, I’m a Product Manager who looks at the goals of the business and uses technology to deliver those business and customer goals.
-I’ve driven transformational change at Citi, AIG, and Amazon Web Services.
+For work, I’m a currently an Executive Director at JP Morgan Chase focusing on Product Tooling.
+I’m a Product Manager who looks at the goals of the business and uses technology to deliver those business and customer goals.
+In the past, I’ve driven transformational change at Citi, AIG, and Amazon Web Services.
 For more information about what I do at work, please visit my LinkedIn profile.

 My Blog